-Figure 5.3.2.5.2-1 depicts a scenario where the service consumer sends a notification to notify the NSCE Server on QoE metrics (see also clause 9.5 of 3GPP°TS°23.435°[14]).
+Figure 5.3.2.5.2-1 depicts a scenario where the service consumer sends a request to notify the NSCE Server on QoE metrics report(s) (see also clause 9.4 of 3GPP°TS°23.435°[14]).

 Figure 5.3.2.5.2-1: QoE Metrics Notification

-1. In order to send a notification to request QoE metrics reports or notify the NSCE Server on QoE metrics, the Service Consumer shall send an HTTP POST request to (i.e., custom operation "Notify") to the NSCE Server, with request body including the QoEMetricsReport data structure.
+1. In order to send a notification on QoE metrics report(s), the service consumer shall send an HTTP POST request targeting the corresponding resource custom operation (i.e., "QoE Metrics Notification") to the NSCE Server, with request body including the QoEMetricsReportNotif data structure.

 2a.
 Upon success, the NSCE Server shall respond to the service consumer with an HTTP "204 No Content" status code to acknowledge the reception of the notification.